-There are two types of personal cash flow; positive and negative.
+There are two types of personal cash flow you want to track: positive and negative.
 Positive cash flow covers all expenses while negative cash flow gets you into debt.
 The idea of a personal cash flow management system is to see where your exact cash flow lies and adjust accordingly.
-The goal is to have a positive cash flow.
+And, of course, the ultimate goal is to have a positive cash flow.

 Salary is a set total amount to be paid to the employee over the course a year.
 Employees receive paycheck every week/bi-weekly/or monthly.
 The amount does not change if the worked hours increase or decrease.

 Hourly is a set amount the employee is paid per hour of work.
 Employees receive a paycheck every week/bi-weekly/or monthly.
 The amount will fluctuate depending on the amount of hours worked and if the place of employment pays overtime (hours worked over a 40 hour work week).

 A person is paid on a contractual basis with a company and is paid based on the contract decided between the contractor and company.
 Self-employed workers receive a 1099 for taxes, not a W-2.

 Bonuses are at the discretion of the employer.
 Prudent cash flow management doesn’t include bonuses because they are not guaranteed.
 Investments may or may not provide immediate income.
 Depending on the investment whether structured as an equity or fixed income will determine how likely you can rely on the income for your cash flow management.

 Once everything is on paper, it is easy to see where the budget needs to be tweaked and adjustments made.